Corporate Qigong / Chi

 companies now recognise the benefits of offering

-their staff on-site activities like Qi Gong as
+their staff on-site activities like Qigong as part

 reducing stress, increasing vitality and improving